Select Box

 The Select Box is designed to display up to three levels of information.

-By default, only one item of information is displayed.
-The configuration of which information appears and in what position is made according to each context, taking into account the established hierarchy.
+By default, only one piece of information is displayed.
+The information that appears and in which position is configured according to each context, taking into account the established hierarchy.